Code-Institute-Submissions/dev-timm-space-ride/README.md

 ![Image that shows the newsletter section](assets/images/readme-images/newsletter.png)

 ### Footer
-At the end of the website is the footer that contains the copyright and links to Spaces R1de’s social media accounts.
+At the end of the website is the footer that contains the copyright and links to SPACE R1DE’s social media accounts.
 ![Image that shows the footer](assets/images/readme-images/footer.png)

 ### Registration Page